 Instructions for DRB authors on how to best approach guest coordinators.

 The TV & RADIO Interview List—DRB has a list of over 100 interview programs (both TV and radio) that an approved author can obtain in order to promote his or her book.
 Our editorial staff will discuss with you whether or not your book qualifies.
 For instance, fiction books normally would not be suitable.
 It needs to be a unique biblical or testimonial subject that is a good subject for conversation and the author needs to be a good communicator.
 The cost for anyone purchasing the list is $149 and includes contact information for the guest coordinators of many interview programs, including some of the largest television networks in the world (such as TBN and 700 Club).
-The discounted price for DRB authors is $99.
+DRB authors receive it free.

 Phone calls—If you obtain the list, the best way to utilize it is to take the following steps.
 First, contact each station and/or media ministry and ask to speak to the guest coordinator or program director (listed in the Excel document you receive from us).

 Once you have that person on the phone, ask if he/she has just a couple of minutes to speak with you.
 Remember, some coordinators get many phone calls each day and they can be very busy.
 If they say, “Yes”, then in your initial call, be extremely brief.
 Tell them who you are, what you do, and what you are calling about (your book, etc.).
 Don’t try to convince them on this initial call to have you on the program and don’t give all the details about your book, just the title and a one or two sentence explanation.
 Be very personal and friendly.
 Your main objective is to make a personal connection and get permission to send a promotional package.
 Make sure you keep the description very brief (no more than one or two minutes).
 Then ask permission to send a complimentary copy of your book.
 If he/she agrees, verify their address and the way it should be sent.